LeaFrie/GP_sequentialCRPS/readme.txt

 machine learning benchmark for the advancement of synthetic chemistry.
 ChemRxiv, doi:10.26434/chemrxiv.12609899.v1.
 This content is a preprint and has not been peer-reviewed.

-- Methods: code for GP modelling and sequential design
+- Sequential: code for GP modelling and sequential design
-- Results: output and plots
+- Plots: for results and illustrations